 The City is served by a major highway, rail line, and two local airports.
 Kansas Highway 96 is a limited access freeway that runs through the northeastern portions of the community.
-Union Pacific railroad line transverses through eastern Maize, running nearly parallel to Kansas Highway 96.
+The Kansas and Oklahoma railroad transverses through eastern Maize on trackage leased from Union Pacific Corporation, running nearly parallel to Kansas Highway 96.
 The Maize Airport is located to the east of town on West 45th Street.
 The Maize Airport has a 2,100-foot runway and is open for public use.
 The Wichita Dwight D. Eisenhower National Airport offers passenger service and is located eleven miles south of the City.